Observational Evidence for Primordial Black Holes: A Positivist Perspective: Evidence from Dark Matter and Unified Model

 \subsection{Mixed Dark Matter}

 If most of the dark matter is in the form of elementary particles, these will be accreted around any small admixture of PBHs.
 In the case of WIMPs, this can even happen during the radiation-dominated era, since Eroshenko~\cite{Eroshenko:2016yve} has shown that a low-velocity subset will accumulate around PBHs as density spikes shortly after the WIMPs kinetically decouple from the background plasma.
-Their annihilation will give rise to bright $\gamma$-ray sources and comparison of the expected signal with Fermi-LAT data then severely constrains $\Omega_{\rm PBH}$ for $M > 10^{-8}\,\Msun$.
+Their annihilation will give rise to bright $\gamma$-ray sources and comparison of the expected signal with Fermi-LAT data then severely constrains $\Omega_{\rm PBH}$ for $M > 10^{-8}\.\Msun$.
 These constraints are several orders of magnitude more stringent than other ones if one assumes a WIMP mass of $m_{\chi} \sim \Ocal( 100 )\.\GeV$ and the standard value of $\langle \sigma v \rangle^{} = 3 \times 10^{-26}\.{\rm cm}\.\srm^{-1}$ for the velocity-averaged annihilation cross-section.
 Boucenna {\it et al.}~\cite{Boucenna:2017ghj} have investigated this scenario for a larger range of values for $\langle \sigma v \rangle$ and $m_{\chi}$ and reach similar conclusions.
 Although this might be regarded as a PBH constraint, it also represents potential signature of even a small density of PBHs.

 Besides the early formation of spikes around light PBHs, WIMP accretion can also occur by secondary infall around heavier PBHs~\cite{Bertschinger:1985pd}.
 This leads to a different halo profile and WIMP annihilations then yield a constraint $\fPBH \lesssim \Ocal( 10^{-9} )$ for the same values of $\langle \sigma v \rangle$ and $m_{\chi}$.
-This result was obtained by Adamek {\it et al.}~\cite{Adamek:2019gns} for solar-mass PBHs but the argument was extended by Carr {\it et al.}~\cite{Carr:2020mqm} to the mass range from $10^{-18}\,\Msun$ to $10^{15}\,\Msun$; this even includes stupendously large black holes (SLABs) larger than $10^{12}\,\Msun$~\cite{Carr:2020erq}.
-Recently, Gin{\'e}s {\it et al.}~\cite{Gines:2022qzy} used the same dark matter halo profile as derived by Carr {\it et al.}~\cite{Carr:2020mqm} and their extended analysis of annihilation signals found similar results.
+This result was obtained by Adamek {\it et al.}~\cite{Adamek:2019gns} for solar-mass PBHs and the argument was extended by Carr {\it et al.}~\cite{Carr:2020mqm} to the mass range from $10^{-18}\.\Msun$ to $10^{15}\.\Msun$; this even includes stupendously large black holes (SLABs) larger than $10^{12}\.\Msun$~\cite{Carr:2020erq}.
+Recently, Gin{\'e}s {\it et al.}~\cite{Gines:2022qzy} used the same dark matter halo profile as Ref.~\cite{Carr:2020mqm} and their extended analysis of annihilation signals found similar results.